We are so proud of our elite team of experts

 Typically, the more notice the better but we understand that life happens.
 Give our local office a call to discuss more and we will help find you a replacement or fill-in based on your needs and concerns.

-Yes, LifeWorx has a registered nurse (RN) on staff who does nurse visits, initial assessments, plan of care, medication management, post-surgery care, and medical monitoring for our clients.
-(Link to Giovanna’s page) Our nurse is licensed in all three states: New York, New Jersey, and Connecticut.
+Yes, LifeWorx has a registered nurse (RN) on staff who does nurse visits, initial assessment, plan of care, medication management, post-surgery care, and medical monitoring for our clients.
+Our Nurse is licensed in all three States New York, New Jersey, and Connecticut.

 LifeWorx is a certified home health care agency.
 We are also among the top 7% of agencies that have CHAP accreditation.